oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 If adjacent property `category` has the value `product_version_range`, the value of `name` MUST contain version ranges.
 The value of MUST obey to exactly one of the following options:

-1. Version Range Specifier (vers)
+1. VErsion Range Specifier (VERS)

-    > vers is an ongoing community effort to address the problem of version ranges.
-Its draft specification is available at \[[VERS](#VERS)\].
+    > VERS is an ongoing community effort to address the problem of version ranges.
+    > Its draft specification is available at \[[VERS](#VERS)\].

-    vers MUST be used in its canonical form.
-To convey the term "all versions", the special string `vers:all/*` MUST be used.
+    VERS SHALL be used in its canonical form.
+To convey the term "all versions", the special string `vers:all/*` SHALL be used.

-   > According to the interpretation used here, the canonical form requires that the vers is normalized.
+   > According to the interpretation used here, the canonical form requires that the VERS is normalized.

     *Examples 1 (for `name` when using `product_version_range` with vers):*<a id='branches-type---name-under-product-version-range-eg-1'></a><a id='sec-3-1-2-3-2-eg-1'></a><a id='example-10'></a>